contentauth/c2pa-python-example/README.md

     -out rootCA.crt
     ```

-    This command creates a temporary test root CA key/certificate.
-For a detailed explanation, [see below](#understanding-the-openssl-commands).
+    This command creates a set of temporary test root CA key and certificate.
+By default, when this command is run from the root of this repository, you will see two files appear in the repository root: `rootCA.crt` and `rootCA.key`).
+For a detailed explanation of the command, [see below](#understanding-the-openssl-commands).

 1. You'll be prompted to enter and confirm a PEM passphrase.
 Then you'll see a message like this.
 Respond to the prompts to provide the required information: